 Here are the primary reasons why preservatives are added to food:

-- Keep the flavour fresher for longer.
+- Keep the flavor fresh.

 - Prevent oils from going rancid.

-- Stop browning.
+- Stop oxidation and browning.

 - Help maintain the texture.